SherlockWalker/SherlockWalker/README.md

+Welcome to my digital dwelling.
+I create bad ideas and I display them here for the internet to see.

 Name: Sherlock.

 To reach me: Nearly impossible; you'd have to know me in real life or try looking for me elsewhere online.